philipbutler/dbscan-cuda/README.md

 ## How to compile & run (after setting up a machine for CUDA development)
 ```
+# Change to the directory, src
+cd src

 # Compile [dbscan.cu, utilities.cu, phil_math.cu] into the binary, dbscan-serial, using the CUDA compiler, nvcc.
 nvcc -o dbscan-serial dbscan.cu utilities.cu phil_math.cu